 My parents made a decision when I was young that I regretted for all my years at home and now realize was a stroke of genius.
-I had a very early bedtime, but I could stay up an extra 30 minutes if I read a book.
+I had a very early bedtime, but I could stay up an extra 30 minutes if I spent time reading.
 I never passed up the opportunity to stay up for that extra 30 minutes.
-To this day, I read daily and often spend hours sitting by the fireplace lost in books.
+To this day, I read daily and often spend hours sitting under a tree or by the fireplace lost in books.

 I also remember receiving a chemistry set at some point.
 Although I was probably much more creative with the chemistry experiments than the kit developers probably intended, I developed a lifelong interest in science that still guides my life and influences my choices.

 In the early days of personal computers, my father would bring a Commodore PET computer from the high school where he was a vice principal.
 Although those early computers were only a tiny fraction as powerful as a cell phone these days, playing simple games and then programming them became a challenge that would stay with me.
 Now I create games in three dimensions in virtual reality, but the experience can be traced back to the days of playing and creating text-based adventures in the BASIC computer language on the Commodore PET.